-The scene in the first episode is worth looking at in a little more detail, as even though none of them utters a word, it clearly defines their characters.
-First to enter is Toby Esterhase, the fact he’s the first to arrive and that he gets up later to close the door behind Haydon clearly demonstrates his fussy, precise nature.
-Next is Roy Bland, who arrives with a casual air and a cigarette dangling from his mouth.
-Bill Haydon is the third one in – balancing his cup of tea with the saucer on top, he betrays a sardonic, amused attitude.
-Finally, Percy Alleline arrives, with a pompous, self important persona.
+The scene in the first episode is worth looking at in a little more detail, as even though only Alleline speaks, the it still manages to clearly define all their characters.
+First to enter is Toby Esterhase – the fact he’s early and that he gets up later to close the door behind Haydon clearly demonstrates his fussy, precise nature.
+Next is Roy Bland, cigarette dangling casually from his mouth.
+Percy Alleline is the third one in, sitting down with a pompous, self important air.
+Bill Haydon is last – balancing his cup of tea with the saucer on top, he betrays a sardonic, amused attitude

 The remainder of the episode is told in flashback, some six months before Control’s death.
 Alleline has just proudly unveiled his Witchcraft material, much to Control’s disgust.